menu icon

 Joss Dyckson

-Enjoy Christmas dinner in a more unique way this year with this juicy and delicious, slow cooker bison roast.
-It’s cooked in a crockpot with various vegetables such as cabbage, chickpeas, carrots and potatoes.
+Enjoy your family, Thanksgiving or Christmas dinner in a more unique way with this juicy and delicious, slow cooker bison roast.
+It's cooked in a crockpot with various vegetables such as cabbage, chickpeas, carrots and potatoes.

 Prevent your screen from going dark